What is the radiology community doing to appropriately manage radiation exposure?

-- Medical imaging and radiation therapy professionals recognize the importance of keeping the radiation dose to their patients as low as necessary while still using an adequate amount to ensure they obtain a diagnostic quality image.
-The concept of minimizing radiation exposure to patients, themselves and others has become standard practice in the practice of radiology.
+Medical imaging and radiation therapy professionals recognize the importance of keeping the radiation dose to their patients as low as necessary, while still using an adequate amount to ensure they obtain a diagnostic quality image.
+The practice of minimizing radiation exposure to patients, medical workers, and others has become standard in radiology practices.

 - A meeting of prominent radiologists, medical physicists and other members of the radiology community convened in 2006 to address the growth of exposure to radiation in medical imaging and to suggest methods for managing the risks to patients.
 The panel's public white paper was published in 2007 and updated in 2010.

-- Accreditation programs, such as those offered by the American College of Radiology (ACR), accredit facilities that have established their imaging competence, adherence to guidelines, and personnel qualifications, and also demonstrated their awareness of the need for ongoing quality control involving their equipment and personnel.
+- Accreditation programs, such as those offered by the American College of Radiology (ACR), accredit facilities that have established their imaging competence.
+Imaging competence means the facility adheres to guidelines, utilizes personnel with appropriate qualifications, and demonstrates their awareness of the need for ongoing quality control involving their equipment and personnel.
 Facilities seeking accreditation for imaging procedures that use ionizing radiation must demonstrate that their doses do not exceed established levels.

-- Appropriateness Criteria®, developed by the ACR, are designed to assist referring physicians and radiologists in prescribing the best radiology examination for their patients based on symptoms and circumstances.
+Appropriateness Criteria®, developed by the ACR, are designed to assist referring physicians and radiologists in prescribing the best radiology examination for their patients based on symptoms and circumstances.
 Each option displays the relative radiation level associated with the procedure being considered.
-This will help reduce the number of examinations by assuring that the most suitable exam is done first.
+This helps to reduce the number of examinations by assuring that the most suitable exam is done first.

-Certified radiologic technologists, nuclear medicine technologists and radiation therapists receive extensive education in radiation safety and protection during their education, and they are tested on these subjects during their certification examinations.
+Certified radiologic technologists, nuclear medicine technologists and radiation therapists receive extensive education in radiation safety and protection during their education.
+They are tested on these subjects during their certification examinations.
 In addition, many states that license medical imaging professionals require them to earn continuing education credits in radiation safety topics.

-- The federal government, through agencies such as the U.S. Food and Drug Administration and Centers for Medicare and Medicaid Services, has an impact on radiology safety by requiring safety features for equipment and facility accreditation for reimbursement.
+- The federal government, through agencies such as the U.S. Food and Drug Administration and Centers for Medicare and Medicaid Services, has an impact on radiology safety.
+For instance, the government requires safety features for equipment and facility accreditation before providing monetary reimbursement of Medicare and Medicaid patient claims.
 Radiologists and technologists, through their professional societies, cooperate with these agencies in their efforts.